bnofer21/photosApp/README.md

 UIKit, TabBarController, NavigationController, Firebase, IQKeyboardManager, URLSession, NSCache, TableView/CollectionView, AlertController

 # Short description
-The project is a copy of Instagram.
+The project is a copy of Instagram
 App uses firebase to fetch and save data.
-Many instagram functions was made: authentication,follower system, reactions aka likes, upload new posts with captions, change profile picture, comments on posts
+Many instagram functions was made:
+1) Authentication
+2) Follower system
+3) Likes
+4) Upload new posts with captions
+5) Change profile picture
+6) Comments on posts
 Architecture pattern used: MVVM

 # Future updates